danielholgate/dataplex-catalog-connectors/managed-connectivity/README.md

-# Google Cloud Dataplex - Managed Connectivity Connectors for External Systems
+# BigQuery Universal Catalog - Managed Connectivity Metadata Connectors

-This repo contains connectors for importing metadata from external systems to Google Dataplex, based on the [Managed connectivity framework](https://cloud.google.com/dataplex/docs/managed-connectivity-overview)
+These connectors extrcact from the following external systems into BigQuery Universal Catalog, based on the [Managed connectivity framework](https://cloud.google.com/dataplex/docs/managed-connectivity-overview)

+Disclaimer: These connectors are not official Google products and are provided on an as-is basis

 ## Connector List